darafferty/rapthor/doc/intro.rst

 This is especially advantageous when the DDEs vary on short time scales.

 This library has implementations for both the CPU and the GPU.
-The algorithm uses sin/cos evaluations and multiply-add operations on many small on grids.
+The algorithm uses sin/cos evaluations and multiply-add operations on many small grids, that are coined "subgrids" in the IDG terminology.
 This makes it somewhat costly on a CPU, but it makes a very good match with GPUs with hardware support for sin/cos evaluations.
 Gridding speeds of several GB/s on a single GPU device have been achieved (cite veenboer)